camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/06-integrate/04-angular-js.html.md

 ## Angular Directives & Compilation

-If the form is loaded from an URL, the SDK makes sure that it is properly compiled and linked to the current angular scope.
-This allows using angular directives in forms loaded dynamically at runtime.
+If the form is loaded from a URL, the SDK makes sure that it is properly compiled and linked to the current Angular scope.
+This allows using Angular directives in forms loaded dynamically at runtime.

 ```html
 <form role="form" name="form">